-Nowhere are horses more central to daily life than in Mongolia.
-Mongolia is known as the land of the horse, and Mongols have a reputation for being the best horsemen on Earth.
+Nowhere else are horses more central to daily life than in Mongolia.
+Mongolia is known as the land of the horses, and Mongols have a reputation for being the best horsemen on Earth.

 Over the centuries, using chariots as well as mounted warriors, nomadic armies of Mongols struck south of the Great Wall and into the heart of Europe.
-The legendary thirteenth-century warrior Genghis Khan established an empire that extended from Hungary to Korea and from Siberia to Tibet.
+The legendary thirteenth-century leader of whole Mongolia Genghis Khan established an empire that extended from Hungary to Korea and from Siberia to Tibet.
 Known in Europe as “Hell’s Horsemen,” Mongols could ride up to 80 miles a day, across deserts and mountains considered—until the arrival of these mounted armies—to be impassable.

 An Important Part of Daily Life

 Even in the twenty-first century, Mongolia remains a horse-based culture and retains its pastoral traditions.
 Its 2.4 million people are semi-nomadic and support themselves primarily by breeding five domestic species.
-These are invariably spoken of in a set order: horses, cattle (including yaks), camels, sheep, and goats.
-The horse, which is used for travel, herding, hunting, and sport, is the most prized.
+These are invariably spoken of in a set of order: horses, cattle (including yaks), camels, sheep, and goats.
+The horse, which is used for travel, herding, hunting, and sport, is the most among the five domestic species.
 In the words of a herder who lives outside Ulaanbaatar, Mongolia’s capital, “We Mongols respect horse as our companion of night and day.
 The horse is the source of joy and pride of a Mongolian herder.
 And we are nothing without our horses.”

 Beyond Ulaanbaatar, the horse is still the main means of transportation.
 Mongolian children learn to ride when they are as young as three years old.

-Horse racing is a favorite sport, and young children are often the jockeys, as the Mongolians believe the race tests the horse’s ability, not the rider’s.
+Horse racing is one of the favorite sport of Mongolia, and young children are often become the jockeys, as the Mongolians believe the race tests the horse’s ability, not the rider’s ability to control the horse.
 Mongols have a large vocabulary of horse-related terms, and believe that one rides to heaven on a horse.

-While all horses are important to the Mongolians, takhi—the wild horses that once roamed the Eurasian steppe in huge herds—are especially so.
+While all horses are important to the Mongolians, takhi is the wild horses that once roamed the Eurasian steppe in huge herds especially in Mongolian territory.
 “Takhi” means “spirit” or “spiritual” in Mongolian, and Mongolians consider the species a symbol of their national heritage.
-“We have a saying, ‘as fast as takhi,’ and we, as herders, all have a dream of having our mares mate with takhi to have a breed of fast horses—but they always got away from our catching poles,” says the herder.
+“We have a saying, ‘as fast as takhi,’ and we, as herders, all have a dream of having our mares mate with takhi to have a breed of fast horses—but they always get away from our catching poles,” says the herder.